 Products developed from a technical perspective often provide no clear benefit for the customer.
 We will change that by transforming existing products and building new ones with a clear value proposition for customers, as well as with business models that create an attractive customer experience.

 With Future@FP, we will transform the FP Group into a sustainably-profitable international technology group with innovative software solutions.

-With the clear objective of picking up speed in the digital business and to start growing, we are concentrating our activities in four business areas:
+With the clear objective of picking up speed in the digital business and to start growing, we are concentrating our activities in four business units:

 These business units have clear responsibility for market development (go-to-market) as well as their respective product roadmaps, development and delivery.
 They will own full P&L responsibility.
 This will empower them and enable us to serve our customers and markets better and more efficiently.

 We will adapt our existing "Franking & Office Solutions" business to the changed market requirements in order to safeguard and further optimise profitability in this area.
 We will also expand our range of office and business solutions so that we can offer relevant added value to our more than 200,000 customers worldwide, even in a world without paper.

 The franking machine is one component helping companies handle the broader set of physical, financial and information flows needed for conducting business.
 Similarly, helping our customers deal effectively with physical, financial and information flows presents opportunities for our SaaS and PaaS-based solutions such as FP Parcel Shipping, Vision360 (Mail Cost Accounting), FP Sign (Digital Signature), TransActMail and more.
 Put simply: We make people’s (home) office lives easier.

 As such we are moving away from largely hardware-focused products to SaaS business models that are validated as a solution with a clear value proposition for customers.
 It is our intention for the medium term, that the digital business units will strongly contribute to the profitability of FP.